 Although the Encyclopedia Britannica states that astrology first occurred in the third millennium B.C. other reference works disagree.
 The encyclopedia quotes a warning, based on the stars, given to King Ashurbanipal of Assyria in the 7th century B.C. which states, "The planet Venus is approaching the constellation Virgo.
 The appearance of the planet Mercury is near.
 Great wrath will come."

-Related to astrology are horoscopes, which attempt to predict an individual person's future, based on the time they were born and the movement of the heavens at a particular time period.
+Horoscopes are related to astrology in that they attempt to predict a particular person's future based on the time they were born and the movement of the heavens at a particular time period.
 The word itself is derived from the Greek meaning "one who observes the hour."
-The Britannica states our current form of horoscopes is really a Greek addition to earlier ideas, such as seeing the sun's path in the sky move through the twelve houses of the zodiac.
-As an interesting side note, God's word alludes to the zodiac in Job 38:32 (and possibly other places).
+Our current form of horoscopes is really a Greek addition to earlier ideas, such as seeing the sun's path in the sky move through the twelve houses of the zodiac.
+As an interesting side note, God's word alludes to the zodiac in Job 38:32.

-The idea that heavenly bodies control our destiny, rather than the Creator of all things, is an ancient delusion.
+The idea that heavenly bodies control our destiny, rather than a God who is the Creator of all things, is an ancient delusion.
 Augustine, the famous Catholic theologian and philosopher who lived when Rome was in decline, and Cicero, the pagan orator of the Roman Republic, made a point of attacking this belief.

-Pursuing astrology and horoscopes should be avoided completely.
-If nothing else, basing one's decisions and actions on celestial bodies is a complete and total waste of time!
-God tells us this is so when he warns us, "Do not learn the way of the heathen (those who do not know the Eternal), and do not be terrified at the signs of the heavens; for the nations are terrified at them.
-For the customs of the people are VAIN (worthless, useless, accomplishes nothing) . . ."
+Astrology and horoscopes do nothing more than pretend to foretell future events based on the absurd idea that celestial bodies, billions of miles away, can have some sort of magical impact on earth.
+They both should be completely avoided as they are a waste of time!
+The Bible states in this regard, "Do not learn the way of the heathen, and do not be terrified at the signs of the heavens; for the nations are terrified at them.
+For the customs of the people are VAIN (worthless, useless) . . ."
 (Jeremiah 10:2 - 3).